TeamLinux01/att-opnsense-ipv6/README.md

 id-assoc pd 5 { };
 id-assoc pd 6 { };
 id-assoc pd 7 { };
 ```

 ### 2. Update the "interface" stanza (Line 1)

 	- Look at Interfaces -> Assignments -> Network Port for the adapter associated to the WAN interface

-	- Replace the *WANInterface* in the interface stanza (Line 1) below with the WAN adapter network port name below, e.g. hn0, igb0, vmx0, eth0, etc
+	- Replace the *igb0* in the interface stanza (Line 1) below with the WAN adapter network port name below, e.g. hn0, igb0, vmx0, eth0, etc

 	- If using VLANs, remember to use numerical subinterface number e.g. hn0.10 for VLAN 10